Frequently Asked Questions

 - Do I have to reapply to SJSU after I have been disqualified?

-- How will I be notified if I have officially graduated?
+- I walked does that mean I graduated?
+How will I be notified if I have officially graduated?

 - How do I change/add my major/minor?